belisario-afk/cakepop-ledger/PRIVACY.md

-# Privacy Policy (SmallBatch)
+# Privacy Policy

-SmallBatch stores all operational data (products, ingredients, recipes, sales, expenses) locally in your browser via LocalStorage.
-Data never leaves your device unless you enable GitHub Gist backups or manually export it.
+SmallBatch stores all data locally in your browser.
+Data only leaves if you:
+1. Export (plain or encrypted)
+2. Configure GitHub Gist backup

+No analytics, ads, or hidden tracking.

-## Data Stored
+## Stored Data
-- Products (name, costs, price)
-- Ingredients (unit, cost per unit)
-- Recipes (ingredient → quantity)
-- Sales (date, product, quantity, unit price, discount, notes)
-- Expenses (date, category, amount, notes)
-- Meta timestamps

-## Export / Encryption
-Plain JSON & encrypted JSON exports are user‑initiated.
+Products, Ingredients, Recipes, Sales, Expenses, Theme/Settings, timestamps.

 ## Removal
-Use "Reset All Data" (per signed-in user) or clear site storage in browser settings.
+Use "Reset All Data" (per user) or clear site storage via browser.

+## Encryption
+AES-GCM with PBKDF2 derived key (password unknown to the app).
+Losing password = irrecoverable export.

 ## Third Parties
-- Google Identity Services (only for sign-in & ID token).
+- Google Identity (if sign-in used)
-- GitHub API (only if you configure gist backups).
+- GitHub API (if gist backup used)

-No analytics, no ads.

 ## Changes
 Updates to privacy will appear here.
-Continue use implies acceptance.